 Travelers who plan to visit remote areas and have frequent contact with animals or local people should also consider getting vaccines against hepatitis B and rabies.
 The risk of getting malaria is low, but you may want to take prescription malaria medicine before, during, and after your trip if you plan to spend time in tropical, low-elevation areas.

 The Centers for Disease Control and Prevention (CDC) has current information on vaccinations and disease in Ecuador.
-Their website is wwwnc.cdc.gov/travel.
+Visit their website for the most up-to-date travel requirements.

-Your best chance of getting sick in Ecuador is from a food- or water-borne disease.
+Your best chance of getting sick in Ecuador is from a food or waterborne disease.
 To avoid this, take care when eating food and drinking water and other beverages.
 To prevent traveler’s diarrhea, don’t drink tap water unless it’s been filtered, boiled, or disinfected with iodine tablets.
 Wash your hands several times a day, especially before meals.
 Only eat fruits and vegetables that can be cooked or peeled, and be wary of salads, as some restaurants wash their vegetables with tap water.
-Fruit juice is sometimes mixed with unpurified water or unpasteurized milk, so it’s best to steer clear of these as well.
-Ask for drinks without ice, too, as ice is often made with tap water.

 Most cases of traveler’s diarrhea are mild.
 If you do come down with traveler’s diarrhea, drink lots of fluids and use an oral rehydration solution with salt and sugar.
 Serious cases of traveler’s diarrhea may require antibiotics.
 These can be purchased from a pharmacy.
 Cholera is an especially bad watery diarrhea.
 Fortunately, there is a low risk of acquiring this in Ecuador.
 Dehydration is severe with this disease and any suspected cases should receive medical attention.